NPSH Available Calculator Skip to main content

 Calculate NPSHa from Atmospheric Pressure, Suction Head, Friction Loss, and Vapor Pressure

 Free NPSH calculator for pump engineers, operators, and maintenance techs.
-Enter site elevation, suction head or lift, friction losses, and fluid temperature to calculate NPSHa (available) using NPSHa = P_atm/gamma + Z_s - h_f - P_v/gamma.
-Compare against NPSHr (required) from the pump curve to check cavitation risk.
+Enter site elevation, suction head or lift, friction losses, and fluid temperature to calculate NPSHa (available) using NPSHa = H_atm + Z_s - h_f - H_vapor.
+Compare the calculator value against NPSHr from the selected pump curve before pump-curve, margin, and suction-system review.

 PREVIEW All Pro features are currently free for a limited time.
 No license key required.